CUHK-AIM-Group/EndoGaussian/README.md

 **This project is still under development.
 Please feel free to raise issues or submit pull requests to contribute to our codebase.**

 ---
 Some source code of ours is borrowed from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [4DGS](https://github.com/hustvl/4DGaussians), and [EndoNeRF](https://github.com/med-air/EndoNeRF).
+Thanks for their contributions.

 ## Citation